pierrickrouxel/hassio-addon-transmission/README.md

 # Transmission addon for Hass.io

-The torrent client for Hass.io.
+The torrent client for Hass.io with OpenVPN support.

 ## Configuration